CommWebTeam/en_to_fr_mapper/README.md

 - y
 - z

-To indicate that the French list has two more rows for its extra span around y, the English list should have two rows appended indicating the opening and closing span tags:
+To indicate that the French list has two more rows for its extra span around y, the English list can have two rows appended indicating the opening and closing span tags:
 - xyz
 - &lt;span class="osfi-txt--italic"
 - &lt;/span